Krymancer/flappIA-cpp/README.md

   <img alt="FlappyBird" src=".github/iaflappy.gif">
 </p>

-I know the project need some improvements, and maybe in the future i solve some issues but, for my study is good enought.
+I know the project need some improvements, and maybe in the future i solve some issues but, for my study, is good enough.

 ## Todo
   - Reimplement Player class